tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.next()`

-The `next` method, to use finds the next boundary and returns an `IterationResult`, where the `value` is an object with fields `segment` and `breakType`.
-The `segment` contains the substring between the previous break location and the newly found break location; the `breakType` describes which sort of segment it is (TODO: define possible values, not part of UTS).
+The `next` method, to use finds the next boundary and returns an `IterationResult`, where the `value` is an object with fields `segment` and `precedingSegmentType`.
+The `segment` contains the substring between the previous break location and the newly found break location; the `precedingSegmentType` describes which sort of segment it is (TODO: define possible values, not part of UTS).
 This method defines the iteration protocol support for SegmentIterators, and is present for convenience; other methods expose a richer API.

 #### `%SegmentIterator%.prototype.following(index)`